juniorbombonati/juniorbombonati/README.md

 - 👋 Hi, I’m @juniorbombonati
 - 👀 I’m interested in data analytics and business intelligence
-- 🌱 I’m currently learning Python, SQL, Dax, M
+- 💻 My main skills are SQL, Dax, Data Modelling
+- 📚 I’m currently focusing in my python skills for data analysis
-- 💞️ I’m looking to collaborate on data analysis projects
+- 💞️ I’m looking to collaborate on data analysis projects and show my own projects
 - 📫 How to reach me linkedin.com/in/jose-roberto-bombonati/

 <!---